Chhattisgarh: Encounter between naxals-security forces ends, search ops underway

-[India], May 31 (ANI): An encounter, which was underway between security forces and Naxals in Chhattisgarh's Narayanpur since today morning, has ended without any casualties.
+Dhanora: An encounter, which was underway between security forces and Naxals in Chhattisgarh's Narayanpur since Wednesday morning, has ended without any casualties.

-Teams from the Special Task Force (STF) and the District Reserve Group (DRG) are sweeping the area for any untoward elements.
+Teams from the Special Task Force and the District Reserve Group are sweeping the area for any untoward elements.

-The encounter took place at the same place where Naxals torched passenger bus yesterday.
+The encounter took place at the same place where Naxals torched passenger bus on Tuesday.

 Following yesterday's bus-torch incident, the security personnel had reached the spot in order to repair the damage.